'Just Trying To Be Good People': Couple Honored By Philadelphia FOP For Keeping Up Fallen Officer's Memorial

 “Was looking a little shabby so I just started taking care of it,” Ken Renshaw said.
 “Cutting the grass, cleaning it up.
 Joan got involved with me a little while later.”

-The Renshaws were among many being honored by the Philadelphia Fraternal Order of Police at its annual award ceremony, and while it’s an honor to be recognized for their service, the couple says it’s the least they could do for a man who gave his life protecting Philly.
+The Renshaws were among many being honored by the Philadelphia Fraternal Order of Police at its annual awards ceremony, and while it’s an honor to be recognized for their service, the couple says it’s the least they could do for a man who gave his life protecting Philly.

 “Just trying to be good people, that’s all,” Joan Renshaw said.